zeroluck/docs/sources/admin-guide/certificates/openid.md

 ## Updating Cryptographic keys (JWS)

-In order to generate new Cryptographic keys, go to the oxAUth source directory and run:
+In order to generate new Cryptographic keys, go to the oxAuth source directory and run:

     $ mvn -Dtest=org.xdi.oxauth.ws.rs.SignatureTest -DfailIfNoTests=false test